HL7/cgm/input/pagecontent/index.md

 **Technical Details**

 * CGM Submitters SHOULD respect the Receivers' submission preferences
-* CGM Receivers MAY reject
+* CGM Receivers MAY reject:
   * An entire submission Bundle (e.g., if the frequency of submissions is too high)
   * Any subset of a submission Bundle (as documented above)